What is constitutional mismatch repair deficiency syndrome?

 How is genetic testing done for constitutional mismatch repair deficiency syndrome?

-The doctor may suspect this syndrome after looking at a person’s medical history, physical findings and family history.
-In most cases, a doctor or genetic counselor will ask questions about a person’s health and physical findings and the health of other family members.
+The health care provider may suspect this syndrome after looking at a person’s medical history, physical findings and family history.
+In most cases, a health care provider or genetic counselor will ask questions about a person’s health and physical findings and the health of other family members.

-The genetic counselor or doctor will record which family members have developed tumors, what types of tumors and at what ages tumors occurred.
+The genetic counselor or health care provider will record which family members have developed tumors, what types of tumors and at what ages tumors occurred.
 From this information they will create a family tree.
 Doctors and genetic counselors will look at the family tree to find out the following:

 - If there are more cancers than normal